 Beaudoin, L.P.
 (2014).
 Developing expertise with objective knowledge: Motive generators and productive practice.
 In J. Wyatt, D. Petters, & D. Hogg (Eds.), From animals to robots and back: Reflections on hard problems in the study of cognition (pp. 161–190) Springer.

 Beaudoin, L. P. (2013) Cognitive Productivity: Using Knowledge to Become Profoundly Effective CogZest: BC.
-The book is available on Leanpub.
+The book is available on Leanpub, Amazon and iBookstore.
 PDF Excerpt

 Beaudoin, L. P. (2013).The possibility of super-somnolent mentation: A new information-processing approach to sleep-onset acceleration and insomnia exemplified by serial diverse imagining.
 Meta-effectiveness Research Project, Faculty of Education, Simon Fraser University.
 (40 p.)
 Retrieved from http://summit.sfu.ca/item/12143 [This document is now at version 4, updated 2015–12–12.
 See the document itself for Errata and revision history.
 I have written a draft of an updated version of this theory that I expect to submit for publication in 2016.
 Scholars interested in providing feedback please get in touch.
 See mySleepButton Research Update.]

 Beaudoin, L. P. (2013).
 Collaborative productive practice for professional and personal development: Socializing a new deliberate practice framework.
 Learning Together: Engaging the World_.
 Simon Fraser University.
 (Conference May 17–18, 2013.
 Surrey, BC.)